 For your general education requirements, you can complete courses from a variety of departments based upon your interests.

 PsychologyPsychology majors may not use psychology courses to satisfy social science distribution requirements.

 BiologyNutrition majors may not use nutrition courses in a biology department to satisfy natural science distribution requirements.

 Mathematics (College Algebra and above)

-Course equivalency guides for basic proficiency and science requirements (For exercise science, health psychology, herbal sciences, and nutrition programs):
+Course equivalency guides for basic proficiency and science requirements:

 - Washington Community Colleges

 You can complete your prerequisite coursework at any regionally accredited college or university of your choosing.Regional accrediting agencies are recognized by the American Council on Education Commission on Recognition of Postsecondary Accreditation.
 Bastyr University does not accept credit from institutions with national accreditation.
 Generally speaking, most community colleges are regionally accredited.
 If you have questions about the accreditation of the school you are attending, please contact the admissions office.
 Community and junior colleges are ranked the same, so choose the college that offers the courses that you need and is convenient to your location.
 The community college does not need to specialize in natural health sciences.

 Some prerequisites may be taken via distance learning from a regionally accredited college.

 The minimum GPA for Undergraduate transfer is 2.75.
 All basic science and proficiency coursework must be completed with a grade of C or higher.
 All courses used for transfer credit must be college-level.